I'll Be Eating Ina Garten's 2-Ingredient Breakfast for the Rest of the Summer

 Let's see, we'll start by snacking on creamy hummus with veggies, then move onto a round of fig-goat cheese toasts, then dig into a "snack dinner" of burrata and fresh tomatoes with a dessert of overnight Belgian waffles garnished with fruit.
 All will be enjoyed alongside supersized Cosmos, naturally!

 After that tasty dinner party, thanks to her favorite locally grown Pike Farms produce pick that you can dig up on her Instagram, of course, I'm now all set with an idea for an easy next-morning breakfast to start the day à la Ina.

 Now that's a two-ingredient "recipe" pretty much anyone can handle, even on a hectic weekday morning (P.S.—we're not counting olive oil, salt and pepper in the ingredients list because most people already have them at home):

 - Top with thinly sliced prosciutto

 - Season with salt and pepper

-A fan asked if Ina thought balsamic would work okay as an extra drizzle here, to which she replied, "Definitely!"
-(If you want to add it to your plate, we love this Blazing Bella Balsamic; $28, amazon.com that comes in barrel-aged, fig, peach and other flavors.)
+A fan asked if Ina thought balsamic would work OK as an extra drizzle here, to which she replied, "Definitely!"

 So how do you select the best melon?
-Ina covered that in the comments, too.
+Ina covers that too, of course.
 "I find that smelling a melon is the best way to know.
 If it smells ripe, it's good to go," she said.
 (See our tips on how to pick a cantaloupe.)